Neurology Hospital in Dubai

 These conditions can cause a variety of symptoms, such as numbness, tingling, weakness, and pain.
 A neurologist can help manage these symptoms through the use of medications and other therapies.

-Diagnose and treat spontaneous intracerebral hemorrhage and ischemic stroke caused by hypertension and atherosclerosis, as well as subarachnoid hemorrhage caused by ruptured Berry aneurysms.
 Emergency surgery for clot evacuation, decompression of major vessel ischemic strokes, clipping of ruptured aneurysms, and endovascular coiling of aneurysms by specialist Interventional Radiology are all options for treatment.

-If a patient with a slipped disc is referred to a neurologist, the neurologist will be responsible for evaluating the patient's condition and developing a treatment plan.
 This may involve ordering additional tests, such as imaging studies, and recommending various treatment options, such as medications, physical therapy, or surgery.
 The neurologist will also be responsible for managing the patient's symptoms and coordinating care with other members of the healthcare team as needed.

-Compressions of the spinal cord are conditions in which the spinal cord becomes squeezed or pressed upon by surrounding structures, such as bone or soft tissue.
 This can occur due to various reasons, including spinal stenosis (narrowing of the spinal canal), herniated discs, fractures, or tumors.
 Compressions of the spinal cord can cause a variety of symptoms, such as weakness, numbness, and pain in the arms or legs.
 In severe cases, they can lead to paralysis.

 The sciatic nerve is the largest nerve in the body, running from the lower back through the buttocks and down the legs.
 Sciatic nerve pain, also known as sciatica, occurs when the sciatic nerve becomes compressed or irritated.
-This can cause a variety of symptoms, such as pain, tingling, numbness, and weakness in the lower back, buttocks, and legs.

 There are several potential causes of sciatica, including herniated discs, spinal stenosis (narrowing of the spinal canal), and degenerative disc disease.
 A neurologist can help diagnose and treat sciatica by performing MRI & CT scans and recommending treatment such as surgery.